Currency:USD $

 Patch 7.35 Highlights

-Patch 7.35 introduces a wealth of new content and changes for players to explore in FFXIV.
+Patch 7.35 introduced a wealth of new content and changes for FFXIV players to explore.
 One of the most anticipated additions is the new deep dungeon, Pilgrim's Traverse.
 Unlike its predecessor, Eureka Orthos, it aims to provide a more engaging and lasting experience.
-This new dungeon features the introduction of the quantum difficulty setting, promising an ultimate-style challenge for four-man groups.
-The highest setting will be a formidable test for any team aiming to conquer the floor 99 boss.
+The dungeon's prestige endgame challenge is The Final Verse (Quantum) — a separately queued Ultimate-style duty for four-player parties that opens after clearing all 99 traverse stones.
+For the full change list, see the official Patch 7.35 notes on the Lodestone.

 Key Updates and Additions

-The patch also brings a variety of collaborations and quests:
+The patch brought a variety of collaborations and quests:

-1. Monster Hunter Wild Collaboration: This event introduces the Windward Wilds trial against Archvel, offering unique rewards for those who meet the item level 725 requirement.
+1. Monster Hunter Wilds Collaboration: This permanent event introduces The Windward Wilds trial against Guardian Arkveld, offering unique rewards for those who meet the item level 725 requirement (iLvl 740 for Extreme).

-3. Hildibrand Adventures: New quests including "Hardboiled" further expand the storyline.
+3. Hildibrand Adventures: New quests including "A Vandal in the Wild" further expand the Dawntrail chapter of the storyline.

 4. Deep Dungeon Mechanics: Pilgrim's Traverse offers progression through a series of milestones, with significant buffs to ether pool gains from floors 1 to 100, making earlier floors much easier to tackle.